internetarchive/dweb-mirror/API.md

 though given all the Internet Archive edge cases and exceptions there may be unknown places where certain options are not supported.

-Some archivelab.org API's are also (partially) supported (/books and /iiif) largely because Palmleaf's extensions to Mediawiki use them.
+Some archivelab.org APIs are also (partially) supported (/books and /iiif) largely because Palmleaf's extensions to Mediawiki use them.

 |url|notes|